Update: ‘Design’ section updated.

 The all-new EQC SUV could get Mercedes-Benz Group’s next-gen batteries that are more efficient.
 The company plans to introduce batteries with an energy density of up to 900 Wh/l in the coming years.
 That’d be a huge upgrade over its current technology, which peaks at around 550 Wh/l.

 The on-board charger could accept alternating current between 11-22 kW.
-It’s safe to assume competition will pressurize Mercedes-Benz to use batteries with a high voltage of around 800 volts, allowing the peak DC charging input to be much higher than the current model (110 kW), easily 270 kW or higher.
+It’s safe to assume competition will pressure Mercedes-Benz to use batteries with a high voltage of around 800 volts, allowing the peak DC charging input to be much higher than the current model (110 kW), easily 270 kW or higher.
 A 10-80% charging session could be a matter of just around 20 minutes.

 800 volts of system voltage gives many advantages, including reduced charging time, higher performance, and reduced cabling weight and installation space.
 The most important benefit to EQC customers would be ultra-fast charging.